Getting Started with WinUI AutoComplete (SfAutoComplete)

 Populating items using data binding

 The AutoComplete can be bound to an external data source using the ItemsSource property.
-Now, let us create Model and ViewModel classes to populate items with social media details in AutoComplete.
+The following steps create Model and ViewModel classes to populate AutoComplete with social media details.

-Step 1: Create a simple model class ‘SocialMedia’ with fields ‘ID’ and ‘Name’, and then populate social media data in the ‘SocialMediaViewModel’.
+Step 1: Create a simple model class SocialMedia with properties ID and Name, and then populate social media data in the SocialMediaViewModel.

 //Model.cs